Bear Valley Strip Mine

 The first photo shows me at the top of a small peak in the Sacaton Mountains of southern Arizona.
 The rocks are granitic inselbergs within the Basin and Range physiographic province.
 The second and third ones show my friend Dr. Ig sitting on a similar outcrops nearby.
-Here is another photo of me next to a dike in the same area (shown above under General - Dikes).
+The last one is another photo of me next to a dike in the same area.
 Photos taken March 25, 1998.

 In 2011, I took this picture of the Sacaton Mountains from the air.

 |I visited the Grand Canyon in Arizona on March 27, 1998.
 See my page on the Grand Canyon.|